 Overall, the geometry of the Nomad is optimized for agility and liveliness.
-The 2022 model is more stable than previous iterations, but this doesn’t take anything away from the bike’s ability to rip.
+The latest model is more stable than previous iterations, but this doesn’t take anything away from the bike’s ability to rip.

 As mentioned, it has a more comfortable climbing position from the steeper seat tube angle.
 Additionally, the geometry is proportional to the size, ensuring consistent ride quality for all riders.